Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Introduction

-In the context of endogenous uncertainty, different types of decision dependency may occur~\citep{jonsbraaten1998class}. \citet{goel2006class} proposed classifying decision dependency into two types: For problems with Type~1 endogenous uncertainty or decision-dependent probability, decisions impact the underlying probability distribution of the random parameters.
+In the context of endogenous uncertainty, different types of decision dependency may occur~\citep{jonsbraaten1998class}. \citet{goel2006class} propose classifying decision dependency into two types: For problems with Type~1 endogenous uncertainty or decision-dependent probability, decisions impact the underlying probability distribution of the random parameters.
 Although little research focuses on this type of uncertainty, as noted by~\citet{li2021review}, it deals with various problems of practical relevance, such as the design of communication networks, power plants, and warehouses and resource allocation in queuing systems~\citep{pflug1990line}.
-With Type~2 endogenous uncertainty, also called ``exogenous uncertainty with endogenous observability''~\citep{mercier2011anytime}, decisions influence the time at which the realization of the random variables is totally or partially revealed.
+With Type~2 endogenous uncertainty, decisions influence the time at which the realization of the random variables is totally or partially revealed.
 Thus, with Type~2 endogenous uncertainty, the scenario tree depends on the decisions~\citep{jonsbraaten1998class}.
-Stochastic programs with Type~2 uncertainty have received more attention than those with Type~1, being mostly multistage programs. ~\citet{apap2017models} and \citet{li2021review} provide concise reviews of methodologies and algorithms for multistage programs with Type~2 endogenous uncertainty.
-In the present work, we focus on Type~1 endogenous uncertainty, in particular, on \textit{two-stage stochastic mixed-integer linear programs with decision-dependent probabilities} ({\SMIPD}), in which the probability distribution depends on the first-stage decisions.
+Problems with Type~2 uncertainty have received more attention than those with Type~1, being mostly multistage programs. \citet{li2021review} provide a concise review of methodologies and algorithms for multistage programs with Type~2 endogenous uncertainty.
+In the present work, we focus on Type~1 endogenous uncertainty, in particular, on \textit{two-stage stochastic mixed-integer linear programs with decision-dependent probability}~({\SMIPD}), in which the probability distribution depends on the first-stage decisions.
 In what follows, we refer to Type~1 endogenous uncertainty as endogenous uncertainty.

 The mathematical properties of a stochastic program, such as convexity, are strongly linked to whether its uncertainty is modeled as endogenous or exogenous.
 Consequently, solution procedures typically employed for stochastic programs with exogenous uncertainty become complex when dealing with endogenous uncertainty, necessitating \textit{a priori} a comprehensive analysis of its underlying properties~\citep{varaiya1988stochastic}.
 In fact, endogenous uncertainty usually leads to nonlinear nonconvex programs~\citep{dupacova2006optimization}, which are theoretically intractable (NP-hard).
 Moreover, few studies focus on general-purpose methodologies to solve programs with endogenous uncertainty sharing common properties (i.e., methodologies are typically problem-specific).